A 400 year old Japanese image for a 2,500 year old Chinese code of conduct

 The monkey was included as the 9th animal of 12 animals in the Chinese Zodiac about 2600 BCE.

-Monkeys have been held sacred and/or in high esteem for centuries: the Hanuman Langur in India, the Rhesus Macaque in China and the Japanese Macaque (Snow Monkey) in Japan.
-Monkey folklore existed before Taoism, Buddhism or Confuciusism.
+Monkeys have been held sacred and/or in high esteem for centuries: the Hanuman Languor in India, the Rhesus Macaque in China and the Japanese Macaque (Snow Monkey) in Japan.
+Monkey folklore existed centuries before Taoism, Buddhism or Confucianism.

 Three of the world's greatest teachers lived and taught in the Far East within the same century.

 Buddha (563-483 BCE) born in India, preached for forty five years.
-Buddhism arrived in China in the 1st or 2nd century and in Japan 522-645 AD.
-In 788 A.D., a Chinese monk, Saicho, founded the Tendai Buddhist sect in Japan.
+Buddhism arrived in China in the 1st or 2nd century and in Japan 538 AD.
+In 788 A.D., a Japanese monk, Saicho (766-822 AD) founded the Tendai Buddhist sect in Japan.

-We are the most familiar with the Toshogu Shrine, built in the early 17th century, in Nikko, Japan.
-On the walls of the Sacred Stable, are eight panels carved by Hidari Jingoro (1594-1634) Jingoro incorporated Confucius's Code of Conduct into a story of monkeys depicting man's life cycle.
-The most famous and most photographed, our three no evil monkeys, is panel number two.
-The monkeys appeared on koshin stones perhaps a hundred years prior to Jingoro's carvings, but the originator is unknown.
-Hence, Jingoro is the first known artist to display the images of the three monkeys and with a date certain.
-Perhaps his wife wrote the script?
+We collectors are the most familiar with the Toshogu Shrine, built in the early 17th century, in Nikko, Japan.
+On the walls of the Sacred Stable, are eight panels which may have been carved by Hidari Jingoro (1594-1651).
+Jingoro may have incorporated Confucius's Code of Conduct into a story of monkeys depicting man's life cycle.
+The most famous and most photographed is panel two our three no evil monkeys.
+The three monkeys appeared on koshin stones perhaps a hundred years prior to Jingoro's carvings.
+Hence, Jingoro may have been the first known artist to display the images of the three monkeys and with a date certain, but please read on.

 Panel 1.
 With love and care of the parent, baby monkey grows.
 The parent is looking ahead to the future of her child.